Multiple higher-order topological phases with even and odd pairs of zero-energy corner modes in a $C_3$ symmetry broken model

-The higher-order topological (HOT) phases \cite{Benalcazar17,schindler2018higher} have drawn a considerable research endeavour in the field of topological systems \cite{Haldane88,Onoda03,Kane05a,Kane05b,Bernevig06,Klaus86,Maciejko11,Hasan10,Liu16a} due to their intriguing bulk-boundary correspondence.
-A $d$-dimensional $n^{\rm th}$-order HOT [first-order topological (FOT)] insulator is associated with $(d-n)$ [$(d-1)$]-dimensional boundary modes where $1<n \le d$.
-There exist various symmetries such as, reflection, inversion, rotational and time-reversal symmetries which are becoming instrumental in engineering the HOT phases \cite{Zhida17,Langbehn17,Khalaf18,Miert18,Dumitru19}.
-For example, the second-order topological (SOT) phase in two-dimensional (2D) quantum spin-Hall insulator and topological superconductor host $0$-dimensional (0D) electronic and Majorana corner modes, respectively, which are characterized by various topological invariant such as, quantized quadrupole moment, edge and bulk polarizations \cite{Liu18,Wang18,Volpez19,Roy20,Ghorashi20,Wu20,Ghosh21c,Yang21,QWang18}.
-Importantly, HOT phases have been theoretically predicted and experimentally realized in honeycomb \cite{Ezawa18,Liu19,Mizoguchi19,Lee20,Xue21,Zangeneh19} and Kagome \cite{Ezawa18b,van2020topological,el2019corner,li2020higher,xue2019acoustic,ni2019observation} lattices extending their presence beyond the realm of square or cubic lattices \cite{Franca18,Nag19,Seshadri19,Bomantara19,Huang20,Haiping20,Nag21,Ghosh21,Ghosh21b,Zhu21,RXZhang21,Ghosh22a,Ghorashi20,Wang20,Chen19,Xie19,imhof2018topolectrical}.
-Interestingly, the $C_3$ symmetry broken modified Haldane model is shown to harbour corner modes in quantum anomalous Hall insulator (QAHI) phase under an appropriate lattice termination \cite{Wang21}.
+The higher-order topological insulator (HOTI) phases \cite{Benalcazar17,schindler2018higher} have drawn a considerable research endeavour in the field of topological systems \cite{Haldane88,Onoda03,Kane05a,Kane05b,Bernevig06,Klaus86,Maciejko11,Hasan10,Liu16a} due to their intriguing bulk-boundary correspondence.
+There exist various symmetries such as, reflection, inversion, rotational and time-reversal symmetries which are becoming instrumental in engineering the HOTI phases \cite{Zhida17,Langbehn17,Khalaf18,Miert18,Dumitru19}.
+For example, the second-order topological insulator (SOTI) phase in two-dimensional (2D) quantum spin-Hall insulator and topological superconductor host $0$-dimensional (0D) electronic and Majorana corner modes, respectively, which are characterized by various topological invariant such as, quantized quadrupole moment, edge and bulk polarizations, Wannier centers(WCs) \cite{Liu18,Wang18,Volpez19,Roy20,Ghorashi20,Wu20,Ghosh21c,Yang21,QWang18}.
+Importantly, HOTI phases have been theoretically predicted and experimentally realized in honeycomb \cite{Ezawa18,Liu19,Mizoguchi19,Lee20,Xue21,Zangeneh19}, Kagome \cite{Ezawa18b,van2020topological,el2019corner,li2020higher,xue2019acoustic,ni2019observation} lattices, and Kekulé-distorted Haldane model \cite{Bunney22} extending their presence beyond the realm of square or cubic lattices \cite{Franca18,Nag19,Seshadri19,Bomantara19,Huang20,Haiping20,Nag21,Ghosh21,Ghosh21b,Zhu21,RXZhang21,Ghosh22a,Ghorashi20,Wang20,Chen19,Xie19,imhof2018topolectrical}.
+The higher-order corner modes are predicted under $C_3$ symmetry breaking in the modified Haldane model that hosts first-order quantum anomalous Hall insulator (QAHI) phases otherwise \cite{Wang21}.

-Interestingly, by making use of pseudospin degree of freedom and anisotropic hopping strength, the honeycomb lattice can host helical edge state in a HOT phase even without spin-orbit coupling (SOC) interaction \cite{Liu19}.
-Such modulation in hopping for the honeycomb lattice can in principle lead to a mismatch between the Wannier centers (WCs), defined by the expectation value of the position operator in the unit cell of a crystal, and the lattice sites \cite{benalcazar2017quantized,Zhida17,Benalcazar17,Ezawa18}.
-The WC, being related to $d$-dimensional polarization, is located at a high-symmetry point with respect to the mirror symmetries and remains quantized for the SOT phase \cite{Resta94,Smith93}.
-Notice that the spin-Chern number \cite{Emil09,Prodan_2010,Li10} and $Z_2$ invariant \cite{Kane05b}, defining the FOT phase, vanishes in the SOT phases being the primary criteria to look for the SOT phase.